cynstar/ai-case-study/README.md

 Well Dot, Inc. - [www.well.co](https://www.well.co)

-* When was the company incorporated?
-* Who are the founders of the company?
-* How did the idea for the company (or project) come about?
-* How is the company funded?
-How much funding have they received?

 Well Dot, Inc. "Well", based in Chapel Hill, NC, was founded in January 2019 by Gary Loveman, former CEO of Caesars Entertainment Corp., and David Werry, who had a background in healthcare investment [^1] The idea for the company culminated from Loveman's experience in  developing analytics within the gambling industry that was used to influence customer behavior. [^2] According to one of Well's blog entries, Loveman was interested in the fact that his hospitality employees were adept at identifying actions that steered customers towards outcomes favorable to the company yet could not use the skill very well when applying it towards improving their own health.
 He became focused on coming up with and testing techniques such as providing on-site clinics that would encourage his employees to actively participate in actions beneficial to their healthcare.[^3]

 Loveman further explored the idea in later ventures including as Executive Vice President of Aetna.
 While in that position, he recruited David Werry who worked together with him *to help individuals understand their health potential and take actions toward achieving it.* [^4] Aetna was eventually purchased by CVS, prompting Loveman and Werry to part ways from their employer and form their own company which would focus on technology that incentivized consumers to take care of their health needs.